apache/airflow/docs/apache-airflow-providers-common-sql/operators.rst

 Check SQL Table Columns
 ~~~~~~~~~~~~~~~~~~~~~~~

-Use the :class:`~airflow.providers.core.sql.operators.sql.SQLColumnCheckOperator` to run data quality
+Use the :class:`~airflow.providers.common.sql.operators.sql.SQLColumnCheckOperator` to run data quality
 checks against columns of a given table.
 As well as a connection ID and table, a column_mapping
 describing the relationship between columns and tests to run must be supplied.
 An example column
 mapping is a set of three nested dictionaries and looks like: